-From the sophistication of Buenos Aires to the charm and history of small towns set in panoramic, rugged scenery, there are a multitude of captivating places to visit in Argentina.
-Culture Trip lists the 10 must-visit towns in this diverse South American country you should put on your must-see list.
+From the sophistication of Mendoza to the charm and history of small towns set in panoramic, rugged scenery, there are many captivating destinations to visit in Argentina.
+Here’s our pick of the most beautiful places in this diverse South American country you should put on your must-see list.

-Puerto Iguazú is the tiny town that hosts one of the world’s most incredible natural wonders, Iguazú Falls.
+Puerto Iguazú is a short drive from one of the most incredible natural wonders in the world, Iguazú Falls.
 Located along the Iguazú River, the falls straddle both Brazil and Argentina.
-The town offers excellent hostels and spas, alongside the awe-inspiring might of the falls.
+The city offers excellent hostels and spas, alongside the awe-inspiring might of the falls.

-Chalet architecture, bright-blue lakes and snow-capped mountains are just a few of the things that attract tourists to Bariloche.
-More akin to a Swiss village than what one might expect from the Río Negro Province of Argentina, this spectacular town offers some of the most talked-about ski slopes around, as well as an abundance of outdoor activities.
+Chalet-style architecture, bright-blue lakes and snow-capped mountains are just a few of the things that attract tourists to Bariloche.
+More akin to a Swiss village than what you might expect from the Río Negro province of Argentina, this spectacular town offers some of the most talked-about ski slopes around, as well as an abundance of other outdoor activities.

-As South America’s largest wine-producing region, Mendoza is often compared to California’s Napa Valley.
-The area is a popular tourist destination for wine connoisseurs and mountain climbers, as it is close to the highest mountain in the Americas, Aconcagua.
-Mendoza is surrounded by beautiful scenery, and lends itself to outdoor activities such as hiking, horseback riding and river rafting.
+As the largest wine-producing region in South America, Mendoza is often compared to Napa Valley in California.
+The area’s a popular tourist destination for wine connoisseurs and mountain climbers, as it’s close to the highest mountain in the Americas, Aconcagua.
+Mendoza is surrounded by beautiful scenery, lending itself to outdoor activities such as hiking, horseback riding and river rafting.

 El Calafate used to be a sleepy town in an isolated region of Patagonia, but its proximity to Los Glaciares National Park has made it a bustling tourist destination.
-Situated in Argentina’s Santa Cruz Province, this town is the starting point for tourist excursions to the popular Perito Moreno Glacier.
+In the province of Santa Cruz, this town is the starting point for tourist excursions to the popular Perito Moreno Glacier.

-Located in the Lerma Valley in Argentina’s northwest, Salta is surrounded by fertile valleys, canyons and the desolate plateau of La Puna.
-It’s also home to the country’s best-preserved colonial architecture.
+In Lerma Valley in northwestern Argentina, Salta is surrounded by fertile land, canyons and the desolate plateau of La Puna.
+It’s also home to the best-preserved colonial architecture in the country.

 Kieran Morris contributed additional reporting to this article.